 Dr Andromachi Athanasopoulou

-Dr Andromachi Athanasopoulou is a Senior Lecturer (Associate Professor) in Organisational Behaviour at Queen Mary University of London, School of Business and Management.
-She is also an Associate Fellow - Executive Education at the Saïd Business School, University of Oxford.
+Andromachi Athanasopoulou is the Head of the People & Organisations department and Senior Lecturer in Organisational Behaviour at the School of Business and Management.
+She is also Associate Fellow, Executive Education at the Saïd Business School, University of Oxford and Visiting Associate Professor in Organisational Behaviour at the London Business School.
 Her prior appointments include a Research Fellowship at the Edmond J. Safra Center for Ethics at Harvard University (Harvard Law School) and a Junior Research Fellowship at Green Templeton College, University of Oxford.
 Andromachi has expertise in leadership and leadership development (particularly gender & leadership, CEO careers and executive coaching) as well as business ethics and corporate social responsibility.
 She specialises in qualitative research.

 Andromachi has published an Oxford University Press book, book chapters and peer-reviewed articles at leading international journals, including Human Resource Management, Leadership Quarterly, Harvard Business Review and Business & Society.
 With colleagues from the Saïd Business School, she co-authored a practitioner report on how CEOs develop the competence to lead in highly uncertain environments, which was presented at the 2015 World Economic Forum in Davos and covered by international media.